 Encouragement

-Do we need to be frightened of telling some home truths?
+Do we need to be frightened of telling children some home truths?
 You can show respect for their effort and show that you understand that they tried hard.
 However, fake false praise just delays the pain.
 Jeremy was drawn by an artist that was told their works was childish when at high school.
 Drawings of a three-year-old at fourteen.
 Would it still be shite if they were over praised back then?
 Who knows?
-You search (for ages sometimes) to point out what is not too bad in their work.
-Then give a deserved “well done” for each bit of improvement.
+You search, for ages sometimes, to point out what is not too bad in their work.
+Then give a deserved, “well done” for each bit of improvement.

-Hard as it sounds, we can stop and think about how we would approach things if we knew our child was not going to reach adulthood.
-Hopefully, your child and all others will reach a ripe old age, but sadly that is far from guaranteed.
-This can lead to a thinking where we do not over invest, over stress and over pressure our children simply for a bright future in the workplace.
-We find a balance.
-A fun childhood with time to play and indulge in frivolity whist still putting in a reasonable amount of study.
+If you knew that your child was not going to reach adulthood, would it change how you approach things?
+Hopefully, your children, all children will reach a ripe old age, but sadly that is far from guaranteed.
+We can over invest in our children.
+Financial stress.
+Emotional stress.
+A high price.
+We may find a balance.
+A fun childhood, lots of time to play, indulging in frivolity whist still putting in a reasonable amount of study.

-An easy ride does not bring about any sense of reward.
-You do not get a great deal of enjoyment from things that you haven’t worked hard for.
 Which child will look after what they are given?
 Which child will appreciate what they have?
 Will it be one that has been given too much, too easily or one that has worked hard and earned it?
-A child who saves up for weeks on end for something will enjoy the result much more.
+A child who saves long and hard for something will enjoy the result much more.
 They will continue with the notion of save and spend into adulthood.
+Reward felt in your head requires work.
+Children who work for their pocket money will be happier than those that get given it for doing nothing.

 The trap, the rut.
 You have worked hard, passed all your exams.
 You enter the workforce and have an income now.
 Time to be rewarded.
 It is so compelling to get things on credit.
 You can afford the repayments.
 However, as each new commitment takes a bite out of your wage packet you have less and less freedom.
 I owe, I owe, so off to work I go.
 Even if you never exercise the option of being able to take a month out, take a break away, move completely, change track, it is the psychological uplift, the sense that you can, if you wanted to at some point that is magnificent.